backtrace-labs/umash/README.md

    `xor-shift` / multiply in the finaliser, but can we shave even more latency there?
-4. We only looked at x86-64 implementations; we will consider simple changes that improve performance on other platforms without penalising x86-64.
+4. We only looked at x86-64 implementations; we will consider simple changes that improve performance on x86-64, or on other platforms as long they don't penalise x86-64.
 5. We currently only use incremental and one-shot hashing interfaces.
 If someone needs parallel hashing, we can collaborate to find out what that interface could look like.